kan01234/design-patterns/memento-pattern/README.md

 # memento-pattern
-Project of eample of memento pattern implement by Java.
+Project of example of memento pattern implement by Java.

 ## What is memento pattern
 Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.